 - Centurion Lounges: Some of the plushest lounges around, these are only available in Dallas, Las Vegas, Houston, LaGuardia, Miami, Seattle, San Francisco, Hong Kong, and Philadelphia.
 (More coming soon to DEN, JFK, LAX, LHR, CLT, and PHX.)
 They feature gourmet food, craft cocktails — and, at some, complimentary spa treatments.
 You can bring up to two guests for free; additional guests cost $50 each.

 - Priority Pass Lounges: At this collection of 1,000 lounges across 130 countries, you can bring up to two guests for free; additional guests cost $32 each.
-Note that after August 1, 2019, Priority Pass memberships from U.S.-issued Amex cards won’t include “experiences” like restaurant credits.
+Note that Priority Pass memberships from U.S.-issued Amex cards don’t include “experiences” like restaurant credits.
 (Here are more cards that offer Priority Pass Select.)

 - Delta Sky Clubs: You’ll have access to these lounges, of which there are more than 50 across the U.S. (plus one in Santiago), when flying Delta.
 You can bring up to two guests, who will cost $29 each.